Kazakh raids into Russia: Northern raids by the Kazakhs (1702–1727)

 From 1702 to 1714, Kazakh troops attacked large Cossack convoys carrying grain and fish several times as they traveled from the Volga region to Yaikskaya Gorodok.

 In 1709, the Kazakhs captured a huge Cossack convoy heading for Syzran.

-In 1710, the Kazakhs organized a series of raids on Russian settlements, which continued until 1716, while at the same time negotiations were underway on peace, the organization of trade, and joint action against the Dzungars.
+In 1710, the Kazakhs launched a series of raids on Russian settlements that continued until 1716, even as peace negotiations, trade arrangements, and discussions on joint action against the Dzungars were taking place.
 Attacks on settlements and villages were recorded in 1710, 1711, 1713, and 1716.

 In 1711, a 16,000-strong Kazakh detachment destroyed a grain convoy heading for Yaik Town, and 300 Cossacks were captured and sold to Khiva.

-In 1713, a detachment of 800 Kazakhs captured a fish convoy heading for Samara.

 In 1713, a detachment of 800 Kazakhs captured a fish convoy heading for Samara.
 In the same year, a Kazakh detachment attacked the Yaik settlement and stole 4,000 horses.
 Over the next three years, there were further attacks by Kazakhs on Cossack convoys and detachments.

 In 1714, 6,000 Kazakhs attacked a large Cossack settlement equipped for salt extraction in the steppe and laid siege to it.
 The Cossacks took up a circular defense and spent six days under siege, repelling the Kazakh attacks.
 In the fighting, the stanitsa garrison lost 20 men killed and captured.

 In 1715, the Kazakhs attacked another Cossack convoy that had left Syzran.
 During the attack, 20 Cossacks were killed and 100 were taken prisoner.

 In 1717, a detachment of 600 Kazakhs attacked the Yaik settlement and drove off 300 horses, capturing seven Cossacks who were with the herd.
 In the same year, Kazakhs and Karakalpaks, numbering about 25,000 people, attempted to capture the Yaik settlement and laid siege to it.
 However, they failed and retreated to the steppe.

 In June 1724, a grain convoy from Samara was destroyed near the town.
 During the battle, 68 Cossacks were killed and captured.
 Then, on the Utva River, the Kazakhs defeated a detachment of 700 Cossacks under the command of Ivan Loginov.
 Seventy-two Cossacks were killed in battle, and many were taken prisoner.
 The Kazakhs caught up with Nikifor Borodin's detachment, killing and capturing 32 people.